-Join us on Thursday nights to receive discounted admission to the museum as well as a special art-making program relating to works of art you can find in the galleries.
+Join us on Thursday nights to receive discounted admission to the museum as well as special activities for families.

 ROAR! is a storytime program, designed to engage toddlers and preschoolers in activities that connect art with early literacy.
 This program is free and no registration is required.

 Join us for a tour of the “living collections” of the grounds and gardens.
 This walking tour will introduce you to some of the key botanical specimens at The Ringling while providing a historic overview of the development of the property.
 This is a great way to learn about the local flora.

 Two of the most charming features of the original Museum of Art are the stone parapet sculptures and the iron loggia lanterns.
 Constant exposure to the elements had taken a toll on these iconic features.
 Learn how art and science come together to save them with Chief Conservator Barbara Ramsay.

 Join a Museum educator for a one-hour tour designed for parents or caregivers visiting the museum with an infant.
 This tour allows for adult discussion within a group that does not mind if a chatty or crying baby joins the conversation.
 Strollers or front baby carriers only, please.

 Support emerging museum professionals and see the collections from a new perspective.
 Join the FSU graduate students in residence at The Ringling for these in-gallery programs on topics and themes of their choice.